lparolari/bachelor-thesis-presentation/README.md

 ## Usage

-You can download the source code to your local machine with
+You can **download the source** code to your local machine with the following commands.
 ```bash
 # download it
 git clone https://github.com/lparolari/bachelor-thesis-presentation.git